-The isolation of nuclear waste is done through the interposition of natural and artificial barriers between radioactive waste and human beings, so as to prevent the escape of radionuclides and, therefore, radioactivity, into the environment.
+The isolation of nuclear waste is carried out by means of the interposition of natural and artificial barriers between the radioactive waste and the human being.
+Barriers prevent the escape of radionuclides into the environment.

-The objective is to suppress all escape routes to the environment, preventing or slowing the migration of radionuclides through groundwater to the surface.
+The goal is to suppress all escape routes to the environment, preventing or slowing the migration of radionuclides through groundwater to the surface.

-The natural barriers are constituted by diverse geological formations, and the artificial barriers are composed of immobilization matrices, concrete walls and special clays.
+Natural barriers are made up of diverse geological formations.
+The artificial barriers are composed of immobilization matrices, concrete walls and special clays.

 The four barriers used to contain radioactive materials are the following:

-The chemical barrier immobilizes the residue in a solid, stable and durable matrix that is chemically inert.
+The chemical barrier immobilizes the waste in a solid, stable and durable matrix that is inert.
 This operation is known as conditioning.
 The most used materials for the matrix are: cement, asphalt and polymers.
 These materials include the chemical elements of the periodic table suitable for not letting radioactive atoms pass.

-The physical barrier is the container where the immobilized nuclear waste is confined, thus avoiding its contact with the outside and the possible dispersion of radioactive material.
-The containers are metallic drums, resistant to corrosion and with a high conductivity of heat energy that allows the evacuation of residual heat.
+The physical barrier is the container where immobilized nuclear waste is confined, thus avoiding its contact with the outside and the possible dispersion of radioactive material.
+The containers are metal drums, resistant to corrosion and with a high conductivity of heat energy that allows the evacuation of residual heat.

 From an engineering point of view, this barrier is made up of structures, shielding and storage systems.

 The geological barrier is constituted by the geological formation of the earth's crust where nuclear waste is stored.
-It must be stable and impermeable, thus stopping the escape of the radioactive elements to the environment in case they overcome the three previous barriers.
+It must be stable and waterproof, thus stopping the escape of radioactive elements into the environment in the event that they exceed the three previous barriers.

-The conditioning of nuclear waste is constituted by a series of processes.
-These processes go from the production of the waste, until they are stored in drums, after their treatment and immobilization.
+The conditioning of nuclear waste is made up of a series of processes.
+These processes range from the production of waste, until it is stored in drums, after its treatment and immobilization.

 A residue of low and medium radioactive activity can be divided into two parts.

-A pare of this nuclear waste is decontaminated, contains almost all the total volume of the original residue and has a low radioactive activity.
-The other part is a concentration of radioactive material of small volume and with radioactive activity close to that of the original nuclear waste, which is transformed into a solid product, in the case of liquid nuclear waste, or into a compact solid in the case of waste. solid nuclear
+A part of this nuclear waste is decontaminated, contains almost the entire total volume of the original waste and has low radioactive activity.
+The other part is a concentration of radioactive material of small volume and with radioactive activity close to that of the original nuclear waste, which is transformed into:

-In the pretreatment, the nuclear waste is classified (according to the activity of its radioactivity, half-life and chemical composition), it is chopped, decontaminated and stored for radioactive decay and transport.
+In pretreatment, nuclear waste is classified (based on its radioactive activity, half-life, and chemical composition), chopped, decontaminated, and stored for radioactive decay and transport.

-In the immobilization and packaging all the components of the waste are immobilized by means of solidification processes (with cement).
-In this way, the obtained solid product is chemically inert, resistant to fire, stable against radiation, insoluble to water and conductive of residual heat.
-The solid product and its container are called packages, and guarantee the immobility of the radionuclides.
+In immobilization and packaging, all the components of the waste are immobilized by means of solidification processes (with cement).
+In this way, the solid product obtained is chemically inert, resistant to fire, stable against radiation, insoluble in water and a conductor of residual heat.
+The solid product and its container are called a package, and they guarantee the immobility of the radionuclides.